Do you meal prep?

 Step 1 – Prep, Slice, and Measure Ingredients

-Remove the tails from the cooked shrimp.
+Remove the tails from the cooked shrimp (use them for a homemade seafood stock!).
 Wash the berries well under cool water in a colander, and slice the strawberries.
 Rinse the quinoa in a fine mesh strainer.
 Juice the lemon.

 Measure all of the remaining ingredients.